microsoft/ignite-learning-paths-training-aiml/aiml30/demoguide.md

     * Use the embedded mp4 video in the hidden slide.
 Talk along side this video without sound.
     * Start at slide 21 and show the data prep code in static slide steps.

-# Demo 2: Build Model with Azure Machine Learning Visual Designer
+# Demo 2: Build Model with Azure Machine Learning Designer

 ### Full Model Building Live Demo Video [here](https://youtu.be/u1ppYaZuNmo?t=1278)